mikyoengine/climb-detector/README.md

-# Starter for deploying [fast.ai](https://www.fast.ai) models with Starlette

-This repo can be used as a starting point to deploy [fast.ai](https://github.com/fastai/fastai) models with Starlette.

-See the Deployment notebook for hints
+# simple indoor/outdoor climbing detector using fast.ai

+This was built as part of taking the fast.ai course.

 To run locally:
 `python3 app/server.py`